Find your way with Compas

-Starting in the first semester of 2022, UM will recruit and train student ambassadors each year to work with high school students in the academy and help them better prepare for their career plans.
-This initiative is part of the Compas program led by Paul-Valéry Montpellier 3 University and the Rectorate.
+Starting in the first half of 2022, the UM will recruit and train student ambassadors each year to engage with high school students in the school district and help them better prepare for their career planning.
+This initiative is part of the Compas program led by Paul-Valéry Montpellier 3 University and the Regional Education Office.

 A smoother transition from high school to college